 How do I apply?

-You will need to write a scholarship statement, which should include:
+You will need to write a scholarship statement of no more than 400 words, which should include:

 You must also submit a referee’s supporting statement.
 This should be written by someone who knows you and should include: